-This guidance for managers gives information on how to ensure that you have a proactive and effective discussion with staff on supporting them in maintaining their mental health wellbeing.
+This guidance for managers gives information on how to ensure that you have a proactive and effective discussion with staff on supporting them in maintaining their wellbeing while working from home.

-This also includes documentation to use to enable the conversation, advice on support that's available where working activities have shown as being detrimental to their physical or mental wellbeing.
+This also includes documentation to use to enable the conversation, advice on support that's available and the process to follow where working at home has been identified as being potentially detrimental to their physical or mental wellbeing.

-Agile Working on a continual basis is a new way of working for many staff at the Council.
-It is therefore important for all staff to consider and identify what they can do to stay well and look after their own health and wellbeing whilst working.
-It's also essential that staff working remotely feel supported by their manager and have the opportunity for regular communication with 1:1s/catch ups.
+Working from home on a continual basis is a new way of working for many staff.
+It's therefore important for all staff to consider and identify what they can do to stay well and look after their own health and wellbeing.
+It's also essential that staff working from home feel supported by their manager and have the opportunity for regular communication with 1:1s/catch ups.

-Managing staff when they're working remotely means it's harder to identify signs and symptoms of when they are not well and therefore directly asking staff how they are feeling should be a regular topic during conversations.
+Managing staff when they're working at home means it's harder to identify signs and symptoms of when they are not well and therefore directly asking staff how they are feeling should be a regular topic during conversations.
 Consider asking how they're feeling more than once as often staff will say they're fine.
-(See Conversation Guide in this document).
+(See Conversation Guide in this document)

-Individual Wellness Plan
+Individual Wellness Plan - working from home

-The Individual Wellness Plan should be used proactively by staff and managers, and you should ensure that staff are aware of this document, where to find it and encourage them to use it and discuss it with you.
+The 'working from home' Individual Wellness Plan should be used proactively by staff and managers and you should ensure that staff are aware of this document, where to find it and encourage them to use it and discuss it with you.

-This should be actively used and directly where staff have indicated that they are not feeling well, and their wellbeing is being affected.
+This can also be used actively and directly where staff have indicated that they are not feeling well, and their wellbeing is being affected.